cockroachdb/docs/v20.1/rollback-transaction.md

  Parameter | Description
 -----------|-------------
- `TO SAVEPOINT cockroach_restart` | If using [advanced client-side transaction retries](advanced-client-side-transaction-retries.html), retry the transaction.
+ `TO SAVEPOINT <name>` | If using [advanced client-side transaction retries](advanced-client-side-transaction-retries.html), retry the transaction.
 You should execute this statement when a transaction returns a `40001` / `retry transaction` error.

 ## Example

+### Using rollbacks with nested savepoints

+For examples showing how to use `ROLLBACK` with nested savepoints, see [the `SAVEPOINT` documentation](savepoint.html).

 ### Rollback a transaction